-Be a role model for your child--have regular check-ups, eat healthy, exercise, and don't smoke.
+Be a role model for your child: have regular checkups, eat healthy, exercise, wear a bicycle helmet, use your seat belt, and don't smoke.

 Know CPR, care for choking, and first-aid basics.
 Many organizations, such as the American Red Cross and American Heart Association, offer courses in child and infant CPR.